-ARTICLE VI

-ADJUNCT FACULTY PARKING
+ARTICLE VI ADJUNCT FACULTY PARKING

-- A. Adjunct faculty shall be permitted to park in the regular faculty/staff parking areas in parking lots 1 and 2 at no charge. - B. The Board may require parking decals for each adjunct faculty car but shall furnish same at no cost to all members of the Association. - C. Members of the Association shall comply with all regulations of the Board with respect to parking and driving on campus.
+- A. Adjunct faculty shall be permitted to park in the regular faculty/staff parking areas in parking lots #1, #2, and #3 at no charge. - B. The Board may require parking decals for each adjunct faculty car but shall furnish same at no cost to all members of the Association. - C. Members of the Association shall comply with all regulations of the Board with respect to parking and driving on campus.

-ARTICLE VII

-ADMISSION TO COURSES (TUITION WAIVERS)
+ARTICLE VII ADMISSION TO COURSES (TUITION WAIVERS)

-Adjunct faculty members who have been employed for eight (8) semesters or more shall be granted free tuition and fees for any credit course () offered by the college in Ocean County and for courses offered through Community Education ().
-Excluded from the waiver of "fees" described herein shall be direct cost associated with Community Education courses, and direct costs associated with "Credit by Examination".
-Dependents () of actively employed eliqible Adjunct Faculty shall also be granted free tuition and fees.
+Adjunct faculty members who have been employed for eight (8) semesters or more shall be granted free tuition and fees for any credit course () offered by the college in Ocean County and for courses offered through Community Education().
+Excluded from the waiver of "fees" described herein shall be direct costs associated with Community Education courses, and direct costs associated with "Credit by Examination".